-- Economic base of the communities (Aboriginal and non-aboriginal) potentially affected by the project including profiles of economic sectors, business statistics, taxation, etc; - Wage economy including labour force characteristics, education, business sectors, employment/unemployment, participation rates and income levels; - Traditional economy including Aboriginal hunting, fishing, trapping and gathering; - > Provincial, municipal and community economic agreements and development plans; and - Current and proposed major projects.
+- Economic base of the communities potentially affected by the project including labour force, employment, unemployment, participation rates, income levels, profile of economic sectors, business statistics, taxation, etc; - > Provincial, municipal and community economic agreements and development plans; and - > Current and proposed major projects.

-The EIS will provide sufficient level of detail on the economy in order to predict, avoid and/or minimize any potential adverse effects and enhance any beneficial effects on the economy of the affected communities.
+The EIS will provide sufficient level of detail in order to predict, avoid and/or minimize any potential adverse effects and enhance any beneficial effects on the economy of the affected communities.

-7.5.6 Heritage Resources
+7.4.3.6 Heritage Resources